ideftbuild/nexjot_frontend/README.md

 Search for Documents: Use the search bar to find specific documents.
 Edit Documents: Click on any document to start editing in real time.
-Create New Documents: Use the "New Document" button to start fresh.
+Create New Documents: Use the "New DocsPreview" button to start fresh.

 ## Folder Structure